flatcar/Flatcar/adopters.md

 ====================

-The following is a list of adopters who have publicly spoken about their use of Flatcar, or who have added themselves to this list. users to get in touch and also [the Matrix channel](https://app.element.io/#/room/#flatcar:matrix.org) The following is a directory of adopters to help identify users of individual features.
-The users themselves directly maintain the list.
+The following is a list of adopters who have publicly spoken about their use of Flatcar, or who have added themselves to this list.

 Adding yourself as a user